-TMC Pooled Fund Study held its annual meeting in Seattle, Washington on May 12 and 13, 2015.
-It was hosted by Washington DOT.
-The purpose of this meeting was to update members on progress made in 2015 and to finalize and select the projects that would be initiated by TMC Pooled Fund Study in 2016.
-The members selected the following top four projects that were considered priorities to pursue in 2016.
+TMC Pooled Fund Study held its annual meeting in Detroit, Michigan on May 17 and 18, 2016.
+It was hosted by Michigan DOT.
+The purpose of this meeting was to update members on progress made in 2016 and to finalize and select the projects that would be initiated by TMC Pooled Fund Study in FY 2017.
+The members selected the following top four projects that were considered priorities to pursue in FY 2017.

-- Capability and Usage Guidelines for Color DMS
+- Capability and Usage Guidelines for Color Dynamic Message Signs

 - Roadmap to Address MAP-21 Performance Measures on Highway Operations

 - Consideration of Current and Emerging TMC Data

 - Information and Analysis of TMC Staff and Staffing Contract

 - Overview - Charter, study activities, latest status report, and membership information.

 - Membership - How to join and a list of members.